Mohammad Musa Shafiq: Early life

 Mohammad Musa Shafiq was born in Kama district, Nangarhar province, Afghanistan in 1932.
-Son of prominent Afghan politicians, civil servants and religious leader Mawlawi Mohammad Ibraheem Kamavi.
+Son of prominent Afghan politician, civil servant and religious leader Mawlawi Mohammad Ibraheem Kamavi.

 Education

 Mohammad Musa Shafiq was graduated from Kabul Arabic Religious High School.
 He earned his Master's degree from Al-Azhar University in Egypt after which he earned an additional Master's degree from Columbia University in New York, United States of America.

 Prime minister

 As Prime Minister, Shafiq supported reforms of the largely conservative society of Afghanistan.
 He also sought closer ties with the United States and promised a crack-down on opium growing and smuggling.
 Other than that, he was also responsible for solving the then ongoing water dispute with Iran on diplomatic terms.
 Shafiq was prime Minister for seven months.